benknight135/QRApps/qr/README.md

 ZBAR BAR CODE READER
 ====================

+Instructions modified for use with windows x64 system.

 ZBar Bar Code Reader is an open source software suite for reading bar codes from various sources, such as video streams, image files and raw intensity sensors.
 It supports EAN-13/UPC-A, UPC-E, EAN-8, Code 128, Code 93, Code 39,